 Flats and Services Apartments in London

-A great option for families travelling with children and staying more than a couple of days is to find yourself a flat tor serviced apartment, this may be cheaper than a couple of hotel rooms, will give you that second home feeling and will include a kitchen where you can cook your own food.
+A great option for families traveling with children and staying more than a couple of days is to find yourself a flat or serviced apartment, this may be cheaper than a couple of hotel rooms, will give you that second home feeling and will include a kitchen where you can cook your own food.

-Airbnb is probably the world’s largest and best known for short and medium term flat and serviced apartment rental, although don’t expect to find anything particularly cheap in Central London.
+Airbnb is probably the world’s largest and best known for short and medium-term flat and serviced apartment rental, although don’t expect to find anything particularly cheap in Central London.
 Prices are close to those of hotels in the area, if you do find something that looks very cheap, be sure to check out the reviews, to make sure it is real, unfortunately, there are a lot of fake properties on the site, and no matter what you choose, make sure to always only pay via the site and not via a third-party.
-If you have never used airbnb before, send us an email or contact us through our App and we can send you a £13 discount code for your first rental or £50 if you are renting out your own place.

 Booking.com also has a nice range of flats for short-term rent in London and you can read reviews before booking.

-Hotels.com has a range of flats for short-term rent in London ordered by distance from the centre of town.
+Hotels.com has a range of flats for short-term rent in London ordered by distance from the center of town.

-Always remember to read the reviews, check the location and do some research before booking your flat or serviced apartment in London.
-You are more than welcome to write to us and ask for a personalised recommendation.
+Always remember to read the reviews, check the location, and do some research before booking your flat or serviced apartment in London.
+You are more than welcome to write to us and ask for a personalized recommendation.

 Apartments in Kensington

-Kensington is one of the better, more upmarket areas of London, close to the centre, near a number of good museums, and near the Kensington High Street, a street filled with some of London’s top shops.
+Kensington is one of the better, more upmarket areas of London, close to the center, near a number of good museums, and near the Kensington High Street, a street filled with some of London’s top shops.
 51 Kensington Court is an apartment block that could be ideal for a family, with good service, a good location and, from our experience, nice and friendly staff.
-You can compare prices here.

 Further deals and offers in London can be found on our London Deals page.